-Derek Carr Spoils Jon Gruden's Impressive Coaching Debut
+Derek Carr Spoils Jon Gruden's Impressive Coaching Return

-Derek Carr Spoils Jon Gruden's Impressive Coaching DebutSeptember 11, 2018
+Derek Carr Spoils Jon Gruden's Impressive Coaching ReturnSeptember 11, 2018

-Maybe, just maybe, Jon Gruden hasn't lost his mind.
-Instead, a mad genius seemed to emerge during his first game as a head coach since the 2008 campaign, only to be ruined by the misguided play of quarterback Derek Carr.
+Maybe, just maybe, Jon Gruden still knows what he's doing.
+Instead, a mad genius seemed to emerge during his first game as a head coach since the 2008 campaign, only to be ruined by the play of quarterback Derek Carr.

 The Oakland Raiders are far from perfect.
 Monday's 33-13 loss to the Los Angeles Rams at Oakland-Alameda County Coliseum said as much.
 But Gruden's squad proved to be far more competitive than expected and didn't look like a complete disaster.

-It's not a high bar; one earned after months of mystifying decisions.
+It's not a high bar, one earned after months of mystifying decisions.

 Gruden is the personification of the NFL's counterculture after signing a 10-year, $100 million contract to return to the Raiders organization.

-At the time, the coach, who left the sidelines nine years earlier to join the Monday Night Football booth, joked about "trying to throw the game back to 1998" when asked about analytics usage during his NFL Scouting Combine press conference, per Las Vegas Review-Journal's Michael Gehlken.
+At his NFL Scouting Combine press conference, the coach, who left the sidelines nine years earlier to join the Monday Night Football booth, joked about "trying to throw the game back to 1998" when asked about analytics usage, per the Las Vegas Review-Journal's Michael Gehlken.

-Oakland's approach to free agency turned the coach's comments into something more than a joking matter as the franchise undertook a George Allen-esque retooling by making its roster the league's oldest, according to the Philly Voice's Jimmy Kempski.
+Oakland's approach to free agency turned the coach's comments into something more than a joking matter as the franchise undertook a George Allen-esque retooling, making its roster the league's oldest, according to the Philly Voice's Jimmy Kempski.

 These moves became appetizers for the entree: trading the 2016 NFL Defensive Player of the Year, Khalil Mack, to the Chicago Bears.
-Oakland's return on the deal is immaterial because the organization moved its best player and an elite performer in his prime at a premium position just nine days before the start of the regular season.
+Oakland's return on the deal is immaterial because it moved an elite performer in his prime at a premium position just nine days before the start of the regular season.

-At this point, Gruden must have lost his damn mind, since he serves as the organization shot-caller.
-The coach didn't help matters when he stated during an ESPN interview, "Obviously, Khalil Mack didn't want to play here."
+Gruden serves as the organization's shot-caller, and he didn't help matters when he stated during an ESPN interview aired Monday, "Obviously, Khalil Mack didn't want to play here."

 All of this built over weeks and pointed toward a coach who lost touch with the modern game.
 Yet, the Raiders came prepared to face one of the NFL's best teams to open the season.
-Eventually, the Rams' talent overwhelmed the Raiders, but not without a fight.
+Eventually, the Rams' talent overwhelmed them, but not without a fight.

 During the first half, Oakland looked like a completely different team from the squad that finished 5-11 a year ago.

-Gruden's play calling didn't seem to fade, either.
-The coach allowed his extremely talented offensive line to take over by implementing a physical, downhill rushing attack that further accentuated Marshawn Lynch, and Beast Mode took over to score the game's initial touchdown with a Juggernaut-like determination:
+Gruden's play-calling doesn't seem to have faded, either.
+The coach allowed his talented offensive line to take over by implementing a physical, downhill rushing attack that further accentuated Marshawn Lynch, and Beast Mode took over to score the game's initial touchdown with a Juggernaut-like determination:

 NFL @NFL